Make-School-Courses/MOB-2.2-Game-Development/Lessons/03-Selecting-an-Architecture/Lesson3.md

 class GameObject: SKSpriteNode {
     func update(deltaTime : Float) {
        // 'deltaTime' is the number of seconds since update() was called last
-      // Override this function in subclasses to update the object state (i.e., changes in position, direction, etc.)
+      // Override this function in subclasses to update the object state
+      //(i.e., changes in position, direction, etc.)
     }
 }
 ```